fuse-open/docs/articles/basics/introduction-to-fuse.md

 When we start the Fuse preview, it looks for a `.unoproj` file in the folder we're in.
 As long as this file exists, and we have a `.ux` file with an `App` tag (we'll cover UX markup next), we have a valid Fuse project.

-[callout info]
-Why is it called .unoproj you might wonder?
+> [callout_info] Why is it called .unoproj you might wonder?
 Fuse is built on top of a programming language called Uno.
 This means that when Fuse compiles your code, it is actually compiling an Uno project.
 Knowledge about Uno is __not required__ in order to use Fuse, but for anyone who wants to dig deeper into the Fuse technology stack, more information can be found [here](articles:native-interop/native-interop).
-[/callout]

 #### UX files